software-students-fall2024/software-engineering-fall-2024-4-containers-containerized-app-exercise/README.md

 ## How to Open **

+1. Ensure Connection to Mongo

+Download the MongoDB for VSC extension and add the database url: mongodb+srv://nsb8225:thefixers2.1@cluster0.oqt4t.mongodb.net/ when prompted to connect to the database.

-1. Create a new virtual environment following the commands:
+2. Create a new virtual environment following the commands:

 ```
 python3 -m venv .venv